 Foodal loves the Food to Live Walnuts (Raw, No Shell) available from Amazon

 So, to that end, consider the humble nut.
-Create your own fruit and nut mixtures tailored to your personal tastes, or try the tasty recipes for Low-Fat Walnut Granola Bars and Pistachio-Cardamom Muffins posted below.
+Create your own fruit and nut mixtures tailored to your personal tastes, or try making your own dried fruit, nut, and chocolate granola bars, or the tasty recipes for Low-Fat Walnut Granola Bars and Pistachio-Cardamom Muffins posted below.
 Also, don’t forget a quality nutcracker if you choose in-shell selections.